-JOHN E. O'CONNOR is serving his first term as a Commissioner of St. Mary's County.
-He represents Commissioner District 3.
-He was raised on Long Island, New York.
+JOHN E. O'CONNOR is serving his first term representing Commissioner District 3 (Charlotte Hall, Mechanicsville, Golden Beach and the Seventh District).
+He was raised on Long Island, New York, where his family has served the NYPD for several generations.
 Upon graduation from high school, he joined the United States Army and served as a military police officer, earning the rank of Sergeant.
 He participated in peacekeeping missions in Kosovo, and combat operations during Operation Iraqi Freedom.
 John is a highly decorated veteran, and during his tour in Iraq, he was awarded the Purple Heart and received the Army Commendation Medal with Valor Device for participation in acts of heroism involving direct conflict with an armed enemy.
 Mr. O'Connor earned an Associate's degree from Kaplan University in Criminal Justice Administration and a Bachelor of Science in Management degree from The Johns Hopkins University.
+At John's Hopkins his studies focused on Public Safety Leadership as part of the John's Hopkins University's Public Safety Leadership Program.
 After completing his enlistment, he continued his service to the public as a police officer in both paid and volunteer positions.
-In April 2015 Mr. O'Connor retired from his career in law enforcement as a Lieutenant.
-Mr. O'Connor is a Distinguished Lifetime Member of the NRA and continues to be active in groups such as; The Wounded Warrior Project, Military Order of the Purple Heart, Veterans of Foreign Wars Post 2632, American Legion Post 221, Iraq and Afghanistan Veterans Association, Thomas J. Shryock Masonic Lodge No. 223 A.F & A.M., Raeford Masonic Lodge No. 306 A.F & A.M., Safe Call Now, Fairmount Heights Citizens Against Prostitution, Association of the United States Army, and Fraternal Order of Police Lodge # 9.
-He currently resides in Mechanicsville and owns a small business located in Leonardtown, MD.
+Mr. O'Connor is a Distinguished Lifetime Member of the NRA and continues to be active in groups such as; The Wounded Warrior Project, Military Order of the Purple Heart, Veterans of Foreign Wars Post 2632, American Legion Post 221, Iraq and Afghanistan Veterans Association, Thomas J. Shryock Masonic Lodge No. 223 A.F & A.M , Raeford Masonic Lodge No. 306 A.F & A.M, Safe Call Now, Fairmount Heights Citizens Against Prostitution, Association of the United States Army, and Fraternal Order of Police Lodge # 9.
+He currently resides in Mechanicsville with his wife Elizabeth and son John Edward II and is an associate member of St. Mary's Advanced Life Support.